Restore from backup¶

 pg_restore -U postgres -c [PATH_TO_THE_AYANOVA_BACKUP_FILE_TO_BE_RESTORED.backup]

-Run the restore command from the console substituting your backup file path in the examples below:
+Run the restore command from a command prompt substituting your backup file path in the examples below:

 Windows self contained "single" user installation: